 3. Under Construction: Reframing Men’s Spirituality– Gareth Brandt (Herald Press, 2009)

-Gareth Brandt cycles to work in Abbotsford, BC where he teaches Practical Theology at Columbia Bible College.
+Gareth Brandt teaches spirituality at Columbia Bible College in Abbotsford, B.C.
 His educational background includes degrees in spirituality, theology, and psychology, with an emphasis on the spiritual formation of young adults.
-The desire to be a peacebuilder and to promote God’s shalom in the world is a key element of male spirituality for Brandt, who blogs at Mennonerds.
+The desire to be a peacebuilder and to promote God’s shalom in the world is a key element of male spirituality for Brandt.

 Studies to Avoid